LGBTQ+ Health & Wellness

 Our patients have a right to expect sensitive, respectful, high quality health care and we have the responsibility and privilege of providing that care.
 We encourage and provide training for our staff on health care challenges encountered by our sexual and gender diverse communities and look for ways to improve our systems and communications so that we can better serve those who seek care from us.

 - Advocate for Health: Medical Needs

-A multi-disciplinary team, known as the LIONS Team (Living In Our Natural Selves), provides care specific to trans/non-binary individuals.
+A multi-disciplinary team, known as the Gender Diverse Care Team, provides care specific to trans/non-binary individuals.
 The team is comprised of physicians, a nurse practitioner, social workers/ case managers, and counselors/psychologists.
 Services to evaluate, treat, and/or assist with referrals when appropriate are provided.
 Students undergoing hormone therapy can bring their medications along with an order from the prescribing physician to a University Health Services provider for review and administration.
 Nurses can teach you to self-administer medication.

 Medical Services with an Eye Toward Inclusion

 Routine annual health exams are one way to assess overall health and to address health care needs and concerns.
 These exams allow the patient and clinician to discuss current patient concerns and develop a plan to meet future health care needs.

 Acute illness exams are targeted at recent or current symptoms experienced by patients.
 During these types of appointments, providers offer evaluation of recent or current symptoms and discuss treatment options.

 Patients with chronic medical conditions are encouraged to schedule appointments with the same UHS clinician to maintain continuity of care and allow for a better health care experience.
 If you are seeing a private health care provider for a chronic or continuing health condition, UHS staff will be happy to work with you and your provider to continue care while you are a student.